Tawnygoody/Fastara/TESTING.md

 | Add Recipe | Slight difference in the appearance of the number selectors -[View](documentation/testing/browser/dropdown-safari.png) | Slight difference in the appearance of the number selectors -[View](documentation/testing/browser/dropdown.png) | No difference |
 | Edit Recipe | Same difference as add recipe | Same difference as add recipe | No difference |

+## iPhone 8

+- Google Chrome - No issues
+- Safari - No issues

+## iPad 8th Generation

+- Google Chrome - No issues
+- Safari - No issues

 # Functionality Testing

 Functionality testing has been carried out on all browsers listed in the browser